OpenWIS/openwis-tutorials/OWT-5/README.md

 ## 1. General Notes
 This tutorial consists an introduction to web application deployment in Karaf.
-Based on a refactored version of OWT-4, where a web applcation bandle development and deployment are been explained.
+Based on a refactored version of OWT-4, where a web application bundle development and deployment are been explained.
 This tutorial will demonstrate the following:
 1. A single-page web application
 2. A mechanism which will consume the service(s) defined in OWT-4, by using jQuery.